prince15975306/Induction-Program/README.md

 ### Lecture by Dr. Parminder Singh(Dean-students welfare)
 ### 9:30 to 10:00

-- The dean of students welfare _Dr Parminder Singh_
+- The dean of students welfare **Dr.Parminder Singh** let the students to know about the college facilities like hostels, internet facilities, various societies, clubs etc. There is also a student